-As the stewards of one of the Great Lakes – home to 84% of North America’s surface fresh water – the people of Highland Park take care to use only the water we need, and to not waste a drop.
+As the stewards of one of the Great Lakes – home to 84% of North America’s surface freshwater – the people of Highland Park take care to use only the water we need and to not waste a drop.

 Indoor Water Conservation

 At one drip per second, a faucet can leak 3,000 gallons per year.
 Toilets and clothes washers consume the majority of residential water, at 27% and 22% respectively.
-Fixing leaks and replacing older fixtures and appliances can reduce household operating costs and protect potable water sources.
+Fixing leaks and replacing older fixtures and appliances can reduce household utility costs and protect potable water sources.
 Consider these options for reducing water use indoors: